 Arbitration should not be taken lightly and should only be sought when all other methods for resolving a dispute have failed.
 Besides being costly (normally arbitrator's fees are either split between management and the union or the loser pays all), both management and the union may lose all control of the outcome and the arbitrator's award may ultimately be unsatisfactory to both parties.

 While it is said that arbitration is final and binding, there are limited occasions where an exception to an arbitrator's award can be filed.
 According to the Statute, an arbitrator's award will be found deficient if it is contrary to any law, rule or regulation or on other grounds similar to those applied by Federal courts in private sector labor-management relations.
-(Exceptions are filed with the Federal Labor Relations Authority by Headquarters, Department of the Army, or the Civilian Personnel Management Service, Field Advisory Service.)
+(Exceptions are filed with the Federal Labor Relations Authority by Headquarters, Department of the Army, or the Defense Civilian Personnel Advisory Service.)